jamesfalkner/MicroProfileThorntailOnAzure/README.md

 Accept the default subscription ID value.
 Note: this field is not shown in the picture above.

 #### Resource Group
 Select "Create new" resource group if one does not currently exist.
+Enter "origin" or a name of your choosing in the input field.

 #### Location
 The geographic location in which to deploy OpenShift Origin.